 The University recognizes that circumstances may arise to create a balance due to the University.
-In effort to protect the financial interests of the institution, VSU follows Business Procedures Manual of the Board of Regents, chapter 10.0, regarding collection, due diligence procedures, and write-off.
+In effort to protect the financial interests of the institution and the State of Georgia, VSU follows the Business Procedures Manual of the Board of Regents, chapter 10.0, regarding collection, due diligence procedures, and write-off.